Trail of the Everlasting Hero

-Trail of the Everlasting Hero is a Chinese wuxia-fantasy television series based on the legend of the deity Wong Tai Sin.
-Directed by Kuk Kwok-leung and Zou Jicheng, the series starred Zhou Jie as the lead character while Sun Feifei, Xu Yun, Ti Lung, Ning Jing, Yu Chenghui, Hashimoto Reika and Tan Junyan played supporting roles.
+Trail of the Everlasting Hero is a Chinese xianxia television series based on the legend of the immortal Wong Tai Sin (Huang Daxian) as told in the novel Biographies of Immortals by Ge Hong.
+Directed by Kuk Kwok-leung and Zou Jicheng, the series starred Zhou Jie, Sun Feifei, Xu Yun, Ti Lung, Ning Jing, Yu Chenghui, Hashimoto Reika and Tan Junyan.
 The series was first broadcast on Zhejiang TV Cultural Channel in mainland China in October 2005.

-Plot

-Set in the Eastern Jin dynasty, the story is adapted from Ge Hong's Shenxian Zhuan (神仙傳; Biographies of Immortals) and tells the adventures of Huang Chuming before he attained immortality and became widely known as Wong Tai Sin.
+Synopsis